sdcote/coyote/Docker/Base/README.md

 Next, from the base of the project, run `docker build`:

-    docker build -f Docker/Base/Dockerfile -t coyote .
+    docker build -f Docker/Base/Dockerfile -t cdx .

-All the other images will use a `FROM coyote` so keep the name consistent, otherwise you will need to change the `FROM` directive in the `Dockerfile` in the other projects.
+All the other images will use a `FROM cdx` so keep the name consistent, otherwise you will need to change the `FROM` directive in the `Dockerfile` in the other projects.

 ## Pushing

 Tag the newly created image with host, path, and version tags:

-    docker tag coyote docker.io/coyotesys/coyote:0.8.6
+    docker tag cdx docker.io/coyotesys/cdx:0.8.6

 Then push:

-    docker push docker.io/coyotesys/coyote:0.8.6
+    docker push docker.io/coyotesys/cdx:0.8.6

 ## Extending